Coffee may come with a cancer warning label in California

 - A California judge ruled against coffee shops that may have to label their product

-- Label would warn customers about acrylamide which the state lists as a carcinogen
+- Label would warn customers about acrylamide, which the state lists as a carcinogen

 (CNN)A preliminary decision from a California superior court judge in Los Angeles could affect thousands of coffee shops including Starbucks, 7-Eleven and even your local gas station.

 The shops may have to put up a warning that tells customers there is a possible cancer risk linked to their morning jolt of java.
-The court said in a statement Wednesday that the companies "failed to meet their burden of proof on their Alternative Significant Risk Level affirmative defense," and ruled against them.
+The court said in a statement Wednesday that the companies "failed to meet their burden of proof on their Alternative Significant Risk Level affirmative defense" and ruled against them.

 Cazlifornia keeps a list of chemicals it considers possible causes of cancer.
 One of them is acrylamide, which is created when coffee beans are roasted.
 The chemical stays in the coffee you drink in what the court called a "high amount."